 During your RV stay at Sebago Lake State Park, you can spend your time several different ways, including swimming, boating, picnicking, hiking, fishing, skiing, attending nature programs, snowmobiling, biking, and touring the nature center.
-Sebago Lake was carved out by ancient rivers and glaciers millions of years ago, making the large 45-acre lake that sits there today, but that's just the very beginning of the fascinating history of the area.
-No matter how you spend your time during your RV vacation at the park, it's sure to be relaxing, recharging, and unforgettable.
+Whatever tickles your fancy, it can be found at Sebago Lake State Park, which is why visitors young and old flock to the park year-round.

-Although the park rests in two towns, Naples and Casco, it can be accessed using Route 302 in either.
-The roads inside the park are in good condition and get you everywhere you need to go with ease.
-The paved roads are easy to navigate even with large RVs, but if you're staying for multiple days it is recommended you tow an extra car to make getting in and out of the park smoother.
-Parking is available at multiple points throughout the park, including the boat launch and shelter areas.
-Parking a regular car is much easier than trying to find the space for an RV, especially during the peak season.
-That's why renting a campsite is recommended since it provides a home base to set up your rig.
-Make sure to hook up your bike rack to your RV before heading to Sebago Lake State Park because many of the trails allow biking, and it's the fastest way to explore all of the trails.
+Make sure to hook up your bike rack to your RV before heading to Sebago Lake State Park because many of the trails allow biking, and it's also the fastest way to explore all of the trails.
 However, in the winter months, bikes might not be so practical, unless you have a bike with tires that can get traction in snow.
 If you're going in the winter, it is worth noting that snowmobiling is also allowed on the trails, as long as you have the proper licensing.
 Depending on how much snow has fallen you may not be able to access the park roads, so we recommend that you call ahead to the park office before beginning your journey.

 The large campground at Sebago Lake State Park consists of 250 campsites, about a third of which have electrical and water hookups.
 A small section of the campground is home to 17 walk-in tent-only sites, but the rest of the campsites are suitable for RVs, even if they don't have any hookups.